Our financial centre - everybody's business

 20.10.2020

-Nobody asks where the wealth came from
+Nobody asks about where the wealth came from

 Nicolas Mackel, CEO of Luxembourg for Finance, on our financial center.